liangqing/syncrypto/README.rst

     # ignore all markdown files, this is a comment
     ignore: name match *.md

-and use the rules by "--rule-file" option:
+and use the rules by "--rule-file" option\:

 .. code-block:: bash